parkermac/LO/obs/README.md

     - CE = Cape Elizabeth
   - **Naming convention:** The mooring depth is listed with its site id, e.g., CE042 is placed at ~42m; KL027 at ~27m; and CE015 is placed at ~15m.
 ![OCNMS Mooring Data](readme_plots/ocnms_2011_2023.png)

+- **pcRaft** Penn Cove mussel raft sonde data from the work conducted and discussed in, or adjacent to, Roberts & Carrington (2023): https://doi.org/10.1016/j.jembe.2023.151927.
+Data received from Emily Carrington.
+Processed by Dakota Mascarenas.
+See the README in the associated folder for details.
+Two stations are processed:
+  - `raft_main`: 2014-2019, hourly.
+Variables: CT, SA, DO (uM), PH, Chl (mg m-3).
+  - `raft_hiRes`: July-December 2017, hourly temperature profiles at 0.5-7 m depth (8 levels).
+Salinity is not directly measured (set to NaN); conservative temperature (CT) was computed using absolute salinity (SA) interpolated from `raft_main`.